linux-system-roles/template/README.md

 # Role Name

 ![template](https://github.com/linux-system-roles/template/workflows/tox/badge.svg)

-A template for an ansible role which configures some GNU/Linux subsystem or service.
+A template for an ansible role that configures some GNU/Linux subsystem or service.
 A brief description of the role goes here.

 ## Requirements

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
+Any prerequisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the `boto` package is required.